qiqi77ya/MSPC/README.md

 This project is developed on top of the AnomalyNCD codebase and uses a DINO-pretrained Vision Transformer backbone.
 Please cite the corresponding original works when using this repository.

 The repository also uses the publicly available MVTec AD, MTD, and AeBAD datasets.
 Please follow the original dataset licenses and citation requirements.

+## License

+This repository retains the license and copyright notices of the upstream project.
+See [LICENSE](LICENSE) for details.

+The complete implementation of the proposed modules will be released after the peer-review process.